folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **Schedule EDI.** If you want to schedule the EDI, select the **Schedule EDI** checkbox.
 This will make the following fields appear.
 *   **Schedule period.**  The period between automated exports to the vendor.
 Choose from Hourly, Daily, Weekly, or Monthly.
 *   **Schedule frequency (required).**  If you choose a schedule period of Hourly, Daily, or Weekly, the schedule frequency field appears.
 Enter the numeric value for the hourly, daily, or weekly frequency of this scheduled integration.
 Hourly example: 2 means the export will occur every 2 hours.
 Daily example: 2 means the export will occur every 2 days.
+Weekly example: 2 means every second week on the day selected, e.g. every second Monday.
+Monthly example: the export will occur on the day (1-31) and time (hh:mm) selected.
 *   **Date.** If you choose a schedule period of Daily, the date field appears.
 Use the calendar function to select the start date for this schedule.
 *   **Time (required).**  Click on this field to view an hour and time select list.
 Choose the scheduled time for this automated export.
 *   **S M T W Th F S.**  If you choose a schedule period of Weekly, the day of the week checkboxes appear.
 Choose the days for this weekly automated export.